starfive-tech/VisionFive2/README.md

 The output file `work/sdcard.img`  will be generated.

-#### Burn Image File to SD Card
+#### Copy Image File to SD Card

-The `sdcard.img` can be burn into a tf card. e.g. through `dd` command as below
+The `sdcard.img` can be copied to a tf card. e.g. through `dd` command as below

 ```
 $ sudo dd if=work/sdcard.img of=/dev/sdX bs=4096
 $ sync
 ```

 Then extend the tf card rootfs partition if needed.
 There are two ways to implement it.

 The first way could be done on Ubuntu host, need to install the below package:

 ```
 $ sudo apt install cloud-guest-utils e2fsprogs
 ```

 Then insert the tf card to Ubuntu host, run the below, note `/dev/sdX` is the tf card device.